Brooklyn Mirador

 The VIEW they planned along this AXIS is threatened.

-More than forty years ago, a simple lamppost was built on the grassy median of the principal roadway leading into Prospect Park.
+More than fifty years ago, a simple lamppost was built on the grassy median of the principal roadway leading into Prospect Park.
 This lamppost and its concrete base serve as a 'mirador.'
 This is the story of the Brooklyn Mirador.

 The Brooklyn Mirador